djaquels/djaquels.github.io/about.md

 From Engenieering to Networks Administration.

  I had work with cisco routing and switching desing and implementation enterprise networks.
-Sofftware development using API'S development tools.
-The actual challenge is to perfect my english skills.
+Alsos in Sofftware development using API'S development tools.
 </p>

 <h2>Skills</h2>